SarahAlhugail/SDA_Final_Project/README.md

 while the KNN gives a little higher Accuracy score of ~ 90%

-lastly, The Random Forest Classifier scored 95% accuracy which outperformed all other models.
+lastly, The Random Forest Classifier scored 95% accuracy which is outperformed all other models.

 I choose this model and I optimized it using GridSearchCV to achieve a better result